Rainbow-Dreamer/matrixpro/README.md

 [0, 0, 0, 0, 0]
 ```

-If we want to create a matrix which is filled with 1 ~ n integers, we can use `mrange` function:
+If we want to create a matrix which is filled with integers 1 ~ n, we can use `mrange` function:
 ```python
 mrange(nrow, ncol=None, start=None, stop=None, default=0)